Cinematographer Fraser Rigg Talks About “The Batman” and “Gangs of London”

 Fraser is also the creative director of TRIBE7, Bradford Young’s film technology company.
 The company is currently developing its new BLACKWING7 lens program, creating a buzz in the film industry.

 To wrap up, Fraser has worked on some of the biggest films and TV shows of recent times.
 He has come a long way since his days as a runner and has proven to be a skilled and knowledgeable cinematographer.
 His experience and exposure to the industry best have contributed significantly to his career, and it is clear that his career is on an upward trajectory.
-Fraser’s work on Batman and the new series, Gangs of London, highlights his knowledge of filmmaking, and his upcoming work with Alejandro G. Iñárritu shows that his work will soon be on the big screen.
+Fraser’s work on The Batman and the new series, Gangs of London, highlights his knowledge of filmmaking and shows that his work will soon be on the big screen.
 The world is wide open to Fraser, a British and EU passport holder.

 We look forward to what he has in store for the future.